TIDAL-modelling/TIDAL-modelling.github.io/docs/installation/docker.md

 ```bash
 docker pull ameliaes/tidal:1.0
 ```
+An alternative step to this is to use the Docker Desktop GUI.
+Please refer to the [Docker Desktop documentation](https://docs.docker.com/desktop/use-desktop/images/) for further information.
-3. **Run the Docker container.** After the image is downloaded, start the container by running this command in your CLI:
+3. **Run the Docker container.** After the image is downloaded, start the container by running this command in your Command Line Interface (Command Prompt on Windows, Terminal on macOS/Linux):
 ```bash
 docker run -d -p 3838:3838 ameliaes/tidal:1.0
 ```
-This will start the app inside Docker and map port **3838** on your computer to the app’s port inside the container.
+This may take a while to run.
+It will start the app inside Docker and map port **3838** on your computer to the app’s port inside the container.
+An alternative step to this is to use the Docker Desktop GUI.
+Please refer to the [Docker Desktop documentation](https://docs.docker.com/desktop/use-desktop/images/) for further information.
 4. **Access the TIDAL app.** Open your web browser (Chrome, Firefox, Safari, etc.).
 Go to [http://localhost:3838](http://localhost:3838) to open the TIDAL R Shiny app.
 5. **Close docker** When you are finished stop the docker container running on the port:
 ```bash